-Powerful Tools Workshops are also available for grandparents caring for grandchildren.
+Powerful Tools for Caregivers Workshops are also available for grandparents caring for grandchildren.
 Grandparents develop tools to care for themselves while caring for children.

 STAR-C is a home-based program to assist family caregivers living with someone with Alzheimer’s disease or a related dementia who are dealing with challenging or frustrating behaviors, and are feeling frustrated, depressed or anxious.
 A STAR-C Consultant provides four face-to-face visits and six follow-ups by phone.
 Click here for more information.

 An 11-member Disability Services Advisory Council (DSAC) and up to 21-member Senior Advisory Council (SAC) appointed by the RVCOG Board of Directors, assist in planning and advocacy.